LearningToPi/ammeter_logger/README.md

 The module can be run of the command line or imported into other projects to record amperage data.

+## Installation
+The package is available on PyPi or can be installed manually using the why/tar.gz file in the dist folder.

+    pip3 install ammeter_logger

 ## CLI Usage

     (venv) $ python3 -m ammeter_logger